Menu

 Tenants and landlords can only report rental payment information to the Landlord Credit Bureau by signing up through FrontLobby.

-To report rent payments to the Landlord Credit Bureau both tenants and landlords/property managers must go through FrontLobby.
+To report rent payments to the Landlord Credit Bureau, both tenants and landlords/property managers must go through FrontLobby.
+This costs $48 annually for renters, which needs to be paid up front and averages out to $4 per month.

-Some benefits of reporting rent with the Landlord Credit Bureau include:
+Some benefits of reporting rent to the Landlord Credit Bureau include:

 • If rent payments are made on time, it could boost your credit score.